How do you do it?

 The reason why unusual option activity often signals a potential large move is because “insiders” will typically act on information they hear or have a heads up on news that will cause the price of the stock to move.
 These insiders will scramble into the options market to make very large bets to profit on the leverage that options provide.

 I remain the best in the business for being able to spot and track this type of activity and deliver the information to my clients through my subscription service.
-Many try to duplicate or even copy what I provide, but my insight and experience always prevails.
+Many try to duplicate or even copy what I provide, but my insight and experience always prevail.

 The activity in Aruba Networks Inc. (ARUN) today is a perfect example.
 On Fridays, I have a live chat room open for members so that we can trade weekly options together.
 At 10:58 a.m.
 EST, I was running through my typical morning scans to track unusual options activity and I picked up on some big buyers of the March $23 calls at $0.40 per contract.